- Home »

 Fascinated by the explosives industry?
 Do you like to work outdoors, and in challenging environments?
 If so, you may be interested in exploring a career as a blaster.
 With our well-developed connections with industry and our specialized resources and drilling compound, students get the hands-on training necessary for their career in blasting.

-- Blasters fill blast holes with explosives and detonate them to dislodge coal, ore, rock, or aggregate, or to demolish structures.
+- Fill blast holes with explosives and detonate them to dislodge coal, ore, rock, or aggregate, or to demolish structures.

-- Blasters are employed by construction, mining, and drilling and blasting companies, as well as in the special effects industry.
+- Gain employment with construction, mining, and drilling and blasting companies, as well as in the special effects industry.

-- You will focus on three types of explosive cuts, and incorporate a wide range of skills in science, mathematics, and communications.
+- Focus on three types of explosive cuts, and incorporate a wide range of skills in science, mathematics, and communications.

 - Courses include explosives, blasthole drilling, blasting theory, blast design, geology, safety and accident prevention, and environmental issues.